omp4j/www/README.md

-omp4j WWW presentation
+omp4j web and demo
 ======================

-This is the main repository of https://www-omp4j.rhcloud.com.
-Due to RedHat OpenShift PaaS hosting, this repository contains also binaries.
+This is the main repository of https://omp4j.herokuapp.com.
+We employ free plan at Heroku.

 Used technologies
 -----------------